sketchbuch/vsc-packages/README.md

 **This is a work-in-progress and began so that I could learn how to make web views and tree views for VSC extensions.**

-**Installation of packages is currently not possible but coming soon**

 ![alt text](https://raw.githubusercontent.com/sketchbuch/vsc-packages/master/docs/images/vsc-packages-ani.gif 'VSC Packages')

 ## How to use